-A while back I heard of a documentary where a bunch of people traveled around for a few weeks trying wings at different establishments in New York.
+I caught wind of a documentary following a few folks trying wings in New York State.
 I tracked down ‘The Great Chicken Wing Hunt‘ on Hulu and watched as Lyons local Matt Reynolds pairs his Slovakian friends with a group of Upstate New York chicken wing aficionados while they visit 72 different haunts in 16 days, sample 270 different chicken wing recipes and ultimately vote on a winner.

 While the process sounds scientific and objective, I tend to think that food sampling is anything but.
-I enjoy a lot of different types of foods (provided they haven’t come in contact with mayonnaise, of course) but have never had the type of refined palate that would move me into ‘Foodie’ status or a food critic.
+I do enjoy a lot of different types of foods provided they haven’t come in contact with mayonnaise, of course.
+But I have never had the type of refined palate that would move me into ‘being a food critic.

 *Full disclosure: I actually went to Abigail’s knowing that the group voted it their top choice but hadn’t actually seen the film yet.
 After leaving Abigail’s I subsequently drove home (though, as you’ll read later not straight home) and fired up Hulu to find out what these people were talking about.

 I brought a friend along who grew up just South of Rochester and has since moved to Phoenix.
 Being a wing fan herself, she is dismayed that in Phoenix a wing is really just a boneless BBQ concoction.
 While she was in town she was totally onboard for having a legit wing.

 Abigail’s hours are a little funny, they’re open 11a to 2p and then open again at 5p for dinner.
 We arrived promptly at 5:01p and were not the first party to be seated.

 Abigail’s is a party-house feeling restaurant on Route 20 in Waterloo, just a few miles West of historic downtown Seneca Falls.
 They offer a full menu but also a few variations on the chicken wing.

 Wing Options At Abigail’s